Access Token

 iat (issued at)

-Time when the token was issued
+Time when token was issued

 scope

-Granted access scope
+Granted permission scope

 Note

-Using the Access Token
+Using Access Token

 GET https://my.sepay.vn/api/v1/bank-accounts

-Authorization: Bearer eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL215LnNlcGF5LnZuIiwic3ViIjoidXNlcl8xMjM0NSIsImF1ZCI6ImNsaWVudF82Nzg5MCIsImV4cCI6MTY3OTUzMTQwMiwiaWF0IjoxNjc5NTI3ODAyLCJzY29wZSI6ImJhbmtfYWNjb3VudDpyZWFkIHRyYW5zYWN0aW9uOnJlYWQifQ.signature
+Authorization: Bearer eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9...

-Web Application (Server-side)
+Web Applications (Server-side)

-• Store in server-side session
+• Store in server session

 • Store in encrypted database